• Type:

 Here's what makes Out to Play stand out

-Looking for more outdoor time for your children this summer?
+Looking for outdoor time for your children this summer?
 For imaginative play and unhurried days?
-Out to Play is a Farm, Forest and Nature School program that offers outdoor arts, storytelling, and deep immersive, unstructured play in the forest and meadows, accompanied by experienced and enthusiastic educators.
-Children ages 4 to 12 are welcome.
-1:1 spaces are available.
+Out to Play is a Forest and Nature School that offers outdoor arts, storytelling, and deep immersive, autonomous play in forests, meadows and city parks accompanied by experienced and enthusiastic educators.
+Out to Play has two unique summer camp programs to offer for 2025!
+A rustic Forest and Nature School summer camp experience at our Out to Play site for ages 4 – 12 years, with low ratio group programs and 1:1 options.
+And new this year, a one-of-a-kind urban Forest and Nature School experience with active outdoor play and showcasing the natural world learning opportunities of the Canadian Museum of Nature.

 A few of our campers have special needs.